 I got pregnancy signs (like I said)! 🙂 They are: Breast tenderness, Fatigue, Headaches, Mood swings, Nausea, Frequent urination.
 And bit more!

-I also just finish this wearied bleeding last night, which was Tuesday 29th April, I start on Saturday 26th April, that was spotting!
+I also just finished this wearied bleeding last night, which was Tuesday 29th April, I start on Saturday 26th April, that was spotting!
 The colour was pinkish, brownish, orange and odd red, but it is more pinkish and brownish!
 I am also getting this tummy round, bump, (not to sound rude) but I am getting back where I couldn’t see my private part when I take a shower!
-Day after my miscarriage I went down completely back to normal, in a day!
+Day after my miscarriage, I went down completely back to normal, in a day!
 So I don’t think that be the cost of this bump!
 I also feel wearied movements in my tummy!
-I also thought my boobs would of going down because the milk stop running from it on March 8th 2014, but it still feel full!
-I collate that if I am pregnant I wold be around 5 weeks because of that wearied bleeding!
+I also thought my boobs would be going down because the milk stopped running from it on March 8th 2014, but they still feel full!
+I calculate that if I am pregnant I would be around 5 weeks because of that wearied bleeding!
 I do want a baby because I want to take care of something that will look up at me knowing that I am there for him/her every single day and every single minute! 🙂 I am going to hospital on the Thursday 8th May, to do the blood test pregnancy!
-So please tell me what you think it could be of, with all of it! 🙂 Thank you for reading! ^_^
+So please tell me what you think it could be of, with all of it! 🙂

 Finding Out I was Pregnant.
 To start off, I kind of figured out that I was pregnant before actually going to the doctors.
 My menstrual cycle is like clockwork (ALWAYS ON TIME) and I knew that I had had a few times of unprotected sex.
 So when I didn’t get my period the first month, I thought well it might be stress-induced because I was crammed with school work.